CHEGEBB/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash

-# Use chmod to change the permissions of the file hello
+# Set permissions for the file hello
-chmod ugo+x hello
+chmod o=rwx hello

 # Print the new permissions
 echo "The new permissions for the file hello are: $(stat -c "%a" hello)"